rhinoo3/Learn-some-js/NOTES.md

 ex. let children;

-Null: Also means 'empty value'
+Null: Also means 'empty value' will show up as object if used under typeof which is a bug. not fixed because of legacy reasons

 Symbol (ES2015):Value that is unique and cannot be changed [not useful for now]